abs-tudelft/tydi/book/src/spec.md

 > The element type can be empty to make a "null" stream.
 Such streams can still
 > be useful, as physical streams also carry metadata.

+The letter \\(E\\) is used as a shorthand for the total number of bits in the element; that is, the sum of the field bit count over all fields in the element.

+#### Field name

-The name of each field is a non-empty, case-insensitive identifier consisting of letters, numbers, and/or underscores.
-It cannot start or end with an underscore, nor can it start with a number.
-The name must be unique within the set of named fields.
+The name of each field is a string consisting of letters, numbers, and/or underscores.

+The name cannot start or end with an underscore.

+The name cannot start with a digit.

+> It is illegal to start or end with an underscore or start with a number to
+> prevent confusion when the name is prefixed to form the signal name, and
+> for compatibility with VHDL.

+The name cannot be empty.

+> Fields may be auto-named by the next layer of the spec based on the abstract
+> type if necessary.

+The name must be case-insensitively unique within the set of named fields.

 > The identifier is case-insensitive because compatibility with VHDL is
 > desired.

-It is illegal to start or end with an underscore to prevent
-> confusion when the name is prefixed to form the signal name, and (again) for
-> compatibility with VHDL.
+#### Bitcount

 The bit count cannot be zero.

 > A lot of synthesis tools out there do not handle null ranges very well.

-The letter \\(E\\) is used as a shorthand for the total number of bits in the element; that is, the sum of the field bit count over all fields in the element.

 ### Number of element lanes (N)